MinVR/MinVR/plugins/Gainput/README.md

-For guidance, build MinVR with the option **WITH_GAMEPAD_TEST**, and execute the example with the file configuration file
+For guidance, build MinVR with the option **WITH_GAMEPAD_TEST**, and execute the example with the configuration file

 *GamePadController.minvr*